Hunter Dickinson: Senior season

-5th year season
+Fifth-year season

-The 2024–25 Jayhawks were again the number one-ranked team in the country in the preseason.
-It marked the 5th time in school history that the team began the season ranked number 1.
-Dickinson repeated as Big 12 Preseason Player of the Year.
-He also repeated as an Associated Press preseason All-American, with ESPN naming him the 4th-highest rated player in college basketball in the preseason.
+Dickinson, like all spring-sport student-athletes, was provided an additional year of athletic eligibility by the NCAA Division I Council in place of the 2020–21 NCAA Division I men's basketball season.
+The 2024–25 Jayhawks were again the preseason number-one-ranked team in the country, marking the fifth time in school history that the team began the season so ranked.
+Dickinson repeated as Big 12 Preseason Player of the Year, and as an Associated Press preseason All-American, with ESPN naming him the fourth-highest-rated player in college basketball in the preseason.

-Dickinson had several great performances in his 5th year.
-He again opened the season as Big 12 Player of the week when his week included scoring the final three points of the game in a November 8 92-89 victory over 9th-ranked North Carolina as part of a 20-point/10-rebound effort.
-Then he posted his 50th career double-double with 28 points and 12 rebounds in a November 12 Champions Classic victory over Michigan State as part of a week that earned him back-to-back Big 12 Player of the Week recognition on November 18.
-On November 26, 2024, Dickinson was ejected from a game against Duke after kicking Maliq Brown in the face.
-On December 14, Dickinson posted 21 points, 14 rebounds, a career-high 8 assists and 0 turnovers in a 75-60 victory over NC State.
-No Division I player has posted those three stats with 0 turnovers since at least the 1996–97 NCAA basketball season.
-Dickinson also had 2 steals and a blocked shot in the game.
+Dickinson had several great performances in his fifth year.
+He again opened the season as Big 12 Player of the week, with a 20-point/10-rebound effort, including the final three points of the game, in a 92–89 victory over ninth-ranked North Carolina on November 8, 2024.
+Four days later, he posted his 50th career double-double with 28 points and 12 rebounds in a Champions Classic victory over Michigan State; the performance helped lead to a back-to-back Big 12 Player of the Week recognition on November 18.
+On November 26, Dickinson was ejected from a game against Duke after kicking Maliq Brown in the face.
+On December 14, Dickinson posted 21 points, 14 rebounds, a career-high 8 assists and 0 turnovers in a 75–60 victory over NC State.
+No Division I player had posted those three stats without turnovers since at least the 1996–97 NCAA basketball season.
+Dickinson also had two steals and a blocked shot in the game.
 The effort earned him another Big 12 Player of the Week selection.
-In a February 24 victory against Colorado, Dickinson posted 32 points on 13-18 shooting to establish a personal best as a Jayhawk.
-In the March 8 regular season finale, Dickinson matched his career high with 33 points in an 83-76 victory against 24th-ranked Arizona, marking his fifth double-double in the final six regular season games.
-Dickinson earned first-team All-Big 12 recognition at the end of the regular season as he stood 4th in the conference in scoring (17.4) and 2nd in rebounding (9.9).
-After the 2025 Big 12 men's basketball tournament, Dickinson earned 2025 third team All-American recognition from the Associated Press and United States Basketball Writers Association.
+In a February 24, 2025, victory against Colorado, Dickinson posted 32 points on 13-for-18 shooting to establish a personal best as a Jayhawk.
+In the March 8 regular-season finale, Dickinson matched his career high with 33 points in an 83–76 victory against 24th-ranked Arizona, recording his fifth double-double in the final six regular-season games.

+Dickinson earned first-team All-Big 12 recognition at the end of the regular season as he stood fourth in the conference in scoring (17.4) and second in rebounding (9.9).
+After the 2025 Big 12 men's basketball tournament, Dickinson earned 2025 third-team All-American recognition from the Associated Press and United States Basketball Writers Association.
 In addition to recognition from official selectors, Dickinson was a third-team All-American choice by Bleacher Report.
+Dickinson finished his career with 11 points and 9 rebounds when #7 seed Kansas' season ended in the first round of the 2025 NCAA Division I men's basketball tournament against #10 seed Arkansas.